CLI Reference#

 1 expectation(s) failed

 If any expectation fails, edg exits with status code 1.
-When using all, teardown (deseed and down) still runs before the non-zero exit.
+When using all, teardown (down) still runs before the non-zero exit.

 See Configuration > Expectations for the full list of available metrics and expression syntax.